trayio/falafel/docs/pages/error_handling.md

 Connectors can throw a variety of different error types.
 The type of error thrown has an effect on workflow behaviour and how the error is handled.

-The `connector-utils` node package has some helper functions included.
+The `@trayio/connector-utils` node package has some helper functions included.
 You can install the package by running `npm i --save @trayio/connector-utils`.

 ## Error Types